The Launch: Production

-On February 22, 2018, Bell Media sold international rights to the format to Sony Pictures Television; the company began to sell the first season of the Canadian version, and develop a British version through its production house Electric Ray.
+On February 22, 2018, Bell Media sold international rights to the format to American television production & distribution company Sony Pictures Television; the company began to sell the first season of the Canadian version, and develop a British version through its production house Electric Ray.
 In May 2018, CTV announced that The Launch had been renewed for a second season.

 Format

 During each episode, five musical acts audition for a panel of mentors (although due to time constraints, not all of the contestants are featured in the episode as broadcast on television).
 Two of the acts are selected to advance to the second phase of the competition, where they are given 48 hours to record their own versions of an original song, working with producers to adapt the song to suit their individual style.
 The contestants then perform their versions of the song in front of a live audience.
 After judging the recording and live performance, the mentors and Borchetta select a winner, whose song is "launched" through digital music services and stores after the airing of the episode.